ArijitCloud/alphabet-collector-game/README.md

 - npm run dev

 ## Code structure
+Most of the codes are in src folder
+- src
+  - components - for react components
+  - common - for possible current and future shared codes
-- all the components used is in src/components folder
+  - types - arranging all the types used across files
-- app.tsx used as integration point for this project
+  - mocks - for mock data
+  - `App.tsx` - for integration of components
+  - `index.css` - for system theme support and global css var

 ## Demo